Description

 - Ridge soaring still works well when the wind direction is up to 20 degrees north from straight in.

-- Do not fly when there's a signficant southerly component.
+- Do not fly when there's a signficant southerly or northerly component.
 This can result in signficant mechanical turbulence.

 - The typical approach to thermalling is to ridge soar out into the valley and catch thermals or fly to the western ridge of Hatch peak and transition to thermal flying there.